 Food at the Christmas Market

 Raclette Sandwiches: As you wander the festive stalls, the aroma of Raclette sandwiches will likely tempt you.
-Essentially, this snack involves freshly melted Raclette cheese scraped onto a piece of crusty bread.
+This snack involves freshly melted Raclette cheese scraped onto a piece of crusty bread.
 It’s a simpler take on the traditional Raclette dish but no less delicious.

 Bratwurst and Rösti: Bratwurst sausages served alongside a golden brown Rösti are a classic street food option.
 The Swiss-style sausage is typically grilled to perfection, while the Rösti, a pan-fried grated potato dish, adds a delicious crispy contrast.